 Metro/Bus: Paris is known for its cheap and efficient public transportation.
-A passe Navigo (also called carte orange) can be purchased for weekly or monthly rates and is valid for all metro, bus, and RER lines within Paris proper (zones 1 and 2).
-You must apply for your passe Navigo upon arrival in Paris; the program will provide you more information about the documents necessary for this.
-Place d'Italie, the metro station for the hotel where you will stay your first night, has an office where you can apply for your Navigo.
+A passe Navigo can be purchased for weekly or monthly rates and is valid for all metro, bus, and RER lines within the region of Paris Place d'Italie, the metro station for the hotel where you will stay your first night, has an office where you can purchase a Navigo.
 The month pass provides unlimited use of the metro and bus system, but you can save money by walking as much as possible and buying a packet of 10 tickets (called un carnet de 10 (dix) tickets) to use for longer trips as needed.
 If you use fewer than 13 tickets per week, the weekly or monthly passes are not cost-efficient.
 Most metro stations have ATM-type machines where you can recharge your Navigo or buy metro tickets.
 Usually these machines cannot read American credit cards of any type.
 In that case, you will learn which metro stations sell tickets and recharge Navigos at the counter.
-Just tell them that "Ma carte n'a pas de puce-c'est une carte de crédit américaine" ("My card doesn't have a chip-it's an American credit card"), and they will understand that you need to recharge it over the counter.
+Just tell them that "Ma carte n'a pas de puce-c'est une carte américaine" ("My card doesn't have a chip-it's an American card"), and they will understand that you need to recharge it over the counter.
 The same thing is true if you would like to buy a carnet de tickets.

-Travel: The average trip from Paris to another European country costs about €120-€250 (flight/train, hostel, and food).
+Travel: The average trip from Paris to another European country costs about $\in 120- \in 250$ (flight/train, hostel, and food).
 Plan to spend more if you go out or eat out at nice restaurants and if you plan your trip at the last minute.
 Certain countries are much less expensive than France (Eastern Europe, Spain), and others might be more (England, Ireland, Germany).
 There are several websites that enable students to find inexpensive flights and lodging, such as ryanair.com, easyjet.com, lastminute.fr, and skyscanner.net.
 Don't forget to look at airfrance.com, too-with the Jeune Majeur 18-24 discount, student tickets are often cheaper than those found on discount websites.
 Check voyages.sncf.fr for train tickets, often convenient for shorter trips.
 Depending on how much train travel you plan to do, you may be interested in the Carte 12-25, which offers up to 60% discounts on train tickets.
 It is a carte de fidélité, so you will have to purchase it, but it might be cost-effective if you plan to take several train trips.
+If you get excited at the beginning of the semester and buy a fidelity card, be sure you are diligent about getting your money's worth!
 Try hostelworld.com, hostelbookers.com, hostels.com, and hostelz.com for affordable lodging.
-In terms of travel books/websites, Fodor's and Rick Steves are big hits.
 Plan as far ahead as possible to find the best deals; last minute trips are almost always pricey.